MrLixm/katananodling/doc/INDEX.md

 # Good to know

-Be aware that you cannot open a scene with saved BaseCustomNode if at least the base BaseCustomNode class is not registered in Katana.
-But you can open a scene with BaseCustomNode subclass even if they are not registered.
+> Be aware that you cannot open a scene with saved BaseCustomNode if at least the base
+> BaseCustomNode class is not registered in Katana.
+But you can open a scene
+> with BaseCustomNode subclass even if they are not registered.

+> This repo has been extracted from [opscripting](https://github.com/MrLixm/opscripting).
+> To get all the commit history looks for commit on the `customtooling` directory there.